 (6) Membership in the Association may be discontinued in the following circumstances:

 a.
 Nonpayment of dues shall be a cause for discontinuance of membership of any Member after a grace period to be set by the Board of Directors, provided that the member in arrears has been notified prior to the expiration of the grace period.
 Members whose membership has been discontinued for nonpayment of dues may be reinstated, provided that they comply with eligibility requirements then effective.

-(1) The substantive work of the Association shall be conducted by the membership, working through study committees, and at least one meeting of the whole membership each year (Annual Meeting.
-See Article 6(1)).
+(1) The substantive work of the Association shall be conducted by the membership, working through the Board, committees, and any meetings of the whole membership.

 (2) The administrative business of the Association shall be conducted by an elected Board of Directors and executive officers.
 The powers and duties of officers and Board are set forth in these bylaws; all other powers and duties shall be exercised by vote of the membership as a whole.